1st Year

 Help Your Baby Learn to Roll From Side to Back

 When you have time to watch, find a rattle or noisy toy.
-Place your baby on his side.
-See if he will follow the noisy toy with his eyes and then roll to his back.
-If he doesn’t, help him by gently moving his shoulder or hip.
+Place your baby on their side.
+See if they will follow the noisy toy with their eyes and then roll to their back.
+If they don’t, help them by gently moving their shoulder or hip.

 Rolling from back to side is difficult for a baby.
-When he does roll over, even with your help, be sure to praise him by talking to him and giving him loving hugs.
+When they do roll over, even with your help, be sure to praise them by talking to them and giving them loving hugs.

 When reading this newsletter, remember: Every baby is different.
 Children may do things earlier or later than described here.

-Take Your Baby to the Doctor and Keep Him Healthy
+Take Your Baby to the Doctor and Keep Them Healthy

 Keep going to the well baby visits.
 The doctor will check to see that everything is developing well.
 Many problems can be corrected if they are caught early.

 Don’t be afraid to call your baby’s doctor or local nurse hotline and ask for advice.
-There will come a time when your baby will have a cold or fever, or when he acts as if he doesn’t feel well.
+There will come a time when your baby will have a cold or fever, or will act as if they don’t feel well.
 The doctor expects you to call when there is a problem or when you have a question.

 Your doctor will want to know if your baby has a fever and whether it is a low fever or a high fever.
 Learn how to take your baby’s temperature by looking in a baby care book or asking a friend, nurse, or doctor.